Who is my academic advisor?

 Which disciplines fall under each distribution area?

 Distribution requirements are described in section 11 of the academic calendar.
-Please visit this webpage for a full explanation of distribution requirements.
+Please visit our distribution requirements page for a full explanation of distribution requirements.

 Which academic calendar should I follow?